Make a long layover bend to your adventurous needs and visit the Great Wall of China.

 We booked a tour with Beijing Layover Tour .
 I found this company via Trip Adviser.
 Based on the reviews and solid ratings (check it out here).
-I felt like I made the right choice.
+It felt like the right choice.
 From start to finish, they were absolutely the right choice.
 Their response time and detailed information could easily calm the most anxious of traveler.

 Exiting Beijing (PEK) International Airport on a Visa-free permit

 Our flight landed at 6 a.m.
 With our arrival cards filled out, passports and printed connecting flight tickets in hand.
-We immediately headed to the 144 hrs visa-free pass window.
+We immediately headed to the 144 hrs visa-free pass window as per instructed.
 We also had our itinerary which was provided by the tour company.
-Some have said to provide this at the window, but it was never asked for it.
+Some have said to provide this at the Visa window, but it was never asked for it.

-We took an in-service airport train to the Arrivals area to meet our tour guide, Tony.
+We took an in-service airport train to the Arrivals area and met our tour guide, Tony.
 Instantly his demeanor was so welcoming.
 He was easy to talk with and very friendly.
+His English was clear to understand and his sense of humor immediately shined through.
 He ushered us out of the airport to meet our driver.
 I can’t remember the make of the car but it was luxurious.